andizq/sf3dmodels/docs/two_sources/two_sources.rst

 .. warning:: The execution codes for both compact sources are identical, except for the additions that are made explicit here.
    	     **The following lines must be added after the definition of the Physical properties
 	     and for each compact source separately.
-The Writing-into-file process is slightly different (see below)**.
+Since we are going to overlap the models the writing-into-file process is slightly different (see below)**.

 |